devnewton/gb3/README.md

 ### gc2

-A simple coincoin frontend embedded in gb2c.
+A simple coincoin frontend for gb2c.